To govern oneself primarily by ideas, principles, and preferences is a good thing.

 Cancel culture

-It’s my opinion that persuasion in this country has been replaced with accusation, blame, and cancel culture.
+In this country, persuasion has been replaced with accusation, blame, and cancel culture.
 At its root, cancel culture is about shame, ostracism, and bullying, all resulting from some apparent disobedience to a social rule.
-Cancelling requires no trial.
-There is only a charge and a sentence.
+Cancelling requires no trial; there is only a charge and a sentence.
 Cancel culture is tyranny.

 Is this where we as a society want to go?
 Do we really want cancel culture to decide who and what we believe?